 The next steps are to incorporate this system onto the Iseki tractor that will be used by the team for drilling and spraying.

 Jonathan added: “The project, and engineering as a whole, comes down to specifications and this is definitely true with this project.
 The requirements of the entire system need to account for the crop row spacing, even the shape of the field, to coordinate with the tractor and machinery available.”

-Martin Abell, from Precision Decisions, the project’s industry partner, said: “The selection process has been very important and time consuming.
+Harper Adams alumnus Martin Abell, 24, who now works for Precision Decisions, the project’s industry partner, said: “The selection process has been very important and time consuming.

 “The drill that we’ll be using is a vineyard drill which is normally used to add green manure (cover crops) between vines to help the soil retain nutrients.
 The coulters and seed metering mechanism are identical to those used on conventional versions of the drill and so it suits our application perfectly.

 “The spray system that we’ve selected is not only appropriate for the tractor, giving sufficient capacity to cover the area, but also works with common agricultural practices.

 “We’re going to use a conventional sprayer controller, the same system that can be bought by a farmer.
 This means the sprayer will be a self-contained unit, looking after itself while the tractor navigates the hectare.

 “We’ve also turned our attention to safety.
 It is incredibly important that we have safety systems enabled in the unlikely situation that something goes wrong.
 The machines will not be radio-controlled but act autonomously.
 We’ve found laser scanners which will monitor the front of the tractor and stop it should anything be too close.

 “It’s been a challenge to find systems that work with our vehicles in conditions that robots aren’t normally put in.
 For example, actuators supplied by Linak, help to control the transmission and other functions in tough environments.”